Source-Macchiato/unity-for-wiiu/docs/setup/start-unity-project.md

 ### Unity Preferences

-In the 'Edit' category click on the 'Unity Preferences' button then select your code editor from the 'External Script Editor' drop-down menu.
-For the 'Wii U SDK Location' dropdown change 'CAFE_ROOT' to the path to your Wii U SDK which should be 'C:\Nintendo\SDK\SDK\cafe_sdk'.
-And finally for the 'MULTI Location' drop-down menu select the path to the 'multi5324' folder that we placed in 'C:\ghs\multi5324'.
+In the "Edit" category click on the "Unity Preferences" button then select your code editor from the "External Script Editor" drop-down menu.
+For the "Wii U SDK Location" dropdown change "CAFE_ROOT" to the path to your Wii U SDK which should be "C:\Nintendo\SDK\SDK\cafe_sdk".
+And finally for the "MULTI Location" drop-down menu select the path to the "multi5324" folder that we placed in "C:\ghs\multi5324".

 ![Configuration of the Unity project](/img/configure-unity-project.jpg)